Project Euler 7 Statement

 The quickest and easiest way to solve both this problem and the HackerRank version is to build a list of prime numbers.
 We can use that list’s index (or ordinal position) to find the Nth prime number.
 The only concern is to make sure we generate enough prime numbers to satisfy all the queries.

 Our prime number generator is fast and can generate 20 million primes in less than one–half second.
 But, it generates prime numbers below some numerical upper bound and not a specific number of primes.
-So calling our function as
+Calling our function as

 prime_sieve(10001) will return a list of all primes below 10,001 or 1,229 prime numbers.
 We are, therefore, left with the task of calculating our upper bound to include at least 10,001 primes.